beubax/Grapheteria/README.md

 ![Code-UI Sync](docs/assets/workflow.png)
 <!-- An animated GIF showing changes in code immediately reflected in the UI and vice versa -->

-Seamlessly integrate with existing agentic ecosystem innovations:
-- Use MCP for standardized tool interfaces
-- Implement Agent2Agent communication for consistent inter-agent messaging
-- Plug in any foundation model or specialized agent architecture

 ## Standout Features